graphql-rust/juniper/docs/book/content/tracing/index.md

 Juniper has it's own `#[instrument]` attribute, that can only be used with GraphQL Objects and Interfaces.
 In most aspects it mimics behavior of the original `#[instrument]` attribute from [tracing] crate including fields, sigils, so you could use it as a reference.
-First key deference you should keep in mind, `#[instrument]` applied implicitly to **all** resolvers if the `tracing` feature is enabled.
+First key deference you should keep in mind: `#[instrument]` applied implicitly to **all** resolvers if the `tracing` feature is enabled.
 Second and most significant difference is generated [`Span`]s.
 To fully understand this you should know how GraphQL Objects/Interfaces are actually resolved under the hood, long story short there is a lot of generated code and two methods `resolve_field` and `resolve_field_async` that map your resolvers to fields, and then recursively resolve fields of returned value (if it's not a `Scalar`).
-`#[instrument]` from [tracing] knows nothing about Juniper and  this, so it will only wrap method in [`Span`], ignoring recursive part capturing tip of the iceberg, so this will lead to plain sequence of resolver [`Span`]s, where you could hardly understand order and relations between each  resolver.
-On the other hand `#[instrument]` from Juniper is part of top-level macro so it's aware of all tricks performed by Juniper and will be expanded as part of `resolve_field` or `resolve_field_async`, [`Span`]s generated this way will capture full lifespan of value, including how it's fields resolved which results in more tree-like [`Span`] structure where you could easily navigate through, using tools like [Jaeger].
+`#[instrument]` from [tracing] knows nothing about Juniper and all dark magic performed, so it will only wrap method in [`Span`], ignoring recursive part, effectively capturing only tip of the iceberg, so this will lead to plain sequence of resolver [`Span`]s, where you could hardly understand order and relations between each  resolver.
+On the other hand `#[instrument]` from Juniper is part of top-level macro so it's aware of all tricks performed by Juniper and will be expanded as part of `resolve_field` or `resolve_field_async`, [`Span`]s generated this way will capture full lifespan of value, including how it's fields resolved which results in more tree-like [`Span`] structure in which you could easily navigate through, using tools like [Jaeger].
 As a bonus you'll get [`Span`] names, which refer to your schema instead of code.

 ## Skipping field resolvers

-In certain scenarios you may want to skip tracing of some fields because it too simple and straight-forward, that tracing preparations of this resolver would actually take more time then execution.
+In certain scenarios you may want to skip tracing of some fields because it's too simple and straight-forward, that tracing preparations of this resolver would actually take more time then execution.
 In this cases you can use `tracing(ignore)` argument of `#[graphql]` attribute to completely disable tracing of this field resolver.